andrewcooke/simple-crypt/README.md

 http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html,
 as far as I can tell:

-* The "password" is expanded to a 256 bit key, using PBKDF2 with a 128 bit random "salt".
+* The password is expanded to a 256 bit key using PBKDF2 with a 128 bit random salt, SHA256, and 10,000 iterations.

 * AES256 CTR mode is used to encrypt the data.
-The first 64 bits of the salt are used as a nonce (of half the block size); the associated incremental part uses the remaining 64 bits (see section B.2 of http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).
+The first 64 bits of the salt are used as a message nonce (of half the block size); the associated incremental part uses the remaining 64 bits (see section B.2 of http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).

 * Encrypted messages include a 4 byte header ("sc" in ASCII followed by two zero bytes).

-* A SHA256 HMAC (of header, salt, and encrypted message) is calculated.
+* An SHA256 HMAC (of header, salt, and encrypted message) is calculated.
 This uses the same key as the AES cipher.

-* The final message consists of the header, the salt, the encrypted data, and the HMAC, concatenated in that order.
+* The final message consists of the header, salt, encrypted data, and HMAC, concatenated in that order.

-* On decryption, the header is checked and HMAC validated before decryption.
+* On decryption, the header is checked and the HMAC validated before decryption.

 The [entire implementation is here](https://github.com/andrewcooke/simple-crypt/blob/master/src/simplecrypt/__init__.py).